 After all, great coffee is harvested all over the world—in Guatemala, Colombia, Indonesia, Kenya, and Rwanda, for example—but no coffee-producing country on earth can match the variety that grows in Ethiopia.
 By some estimates, nearly 99 percent of the world’s arabica coffee can be traced to Ethiopia.
 Moreover, according to aficionados, it’s here that some of the best coffee in the world is being produced.

-Every December and January, coffee-harvest time here, representatives of Third Wave coffee roasters—the smallish, hip U.S. coffee companies that take their java very seriously (see “Where to Find Ethiopian Coffee in the United States”)—materialize and scour the landscape for the highest-quality single-origin beans Ethiopia has to offer.
+Every December and January, coffee-harvest time here, representatives of Third Wave coffee roasters—the smallish, hip U.S. coffee companies that take their java very seriously—materialize and scour the landscape for the highest-quality single-origin beans Ethiopia has to offer.
 This is Coffeeland.

 By the time I met Azeb, I had already made several stops on my quest.
 The day after I arrived in Ethiopia, I contacted a friend of a friend, Yohannes Assefa, in Addis Ababa.
 A lawyer, Assefa is well connected in the coffee world.
 He helped establish the Ethiopian Commodity Exchange (ECX), a first in Africa: a government-run organization that provides a transparent marketplace for farmers.
 This has revolutionized Ethiopia’s coffee industry, mostly for the better, by closing loopholes that had facilitated rampant corruption.